AstroMined/pygithub-mcp-server/docs/progress.md

 - ADR-006: Modular Tool Architecture
 - ADR-007: Pydantic-First Architecture

 All unit and integration tests now pass with no warnings.
 The TestGitHubClient warning has been resolved and test coverage for the datetime conversion module has been significantly improved.
-We've gained a better understanding of the separation between parsing (convert_iso_string_to_datetime) and normalization (ensure_utc_datetime) functions.

-We've made improvements to the testing infrastructure, particularly with the analyze_coverage.py script to better handle test collection and execution.
-The script now uses a simpler, more reliable approach to test execution by running all tests at once instead of the previous module-by-module approach.
-However, there appear to be some lingering issues with test execution within the script that need further investigation.
+We've refactored the analyze_coverage.py script into a proper Python package with modular components for better maintainability and extensibility.
+The coverage analysis tool now has a cleaner architecture with separate modules for running tests, parsing coverage data, generating reports, and modeling coverage information.
+However, there appears to be an issue with the coverage reporting accuracy, showing around 28% when the actual coverage is expected to be closer to 90%.

 ### Priorities
+1. Fix the inaccurate coverage reporting in the coverage analysis tool
-1. Implement additional tool groups (repositories, pull_requests, etc.)
+2. Implement additional tool groups (repositories, pull_requests, etc.)
-2. Enhance testing coverage for the new architecture
+3. Enhance testing coverage for the new architecture
-3. Create documentation for adding new tool groups
+4. Create documentation for adding new tool groups
-4. Optimize performance for tool loading
+5. Optimize performance for tool loading
-5. Continue improving test coverage for low-coverage modules
+6. Continue improving test coverage for low-coverage modules
-6. Prepare for PyPI publication
+7. Prepare for PyPI publication

 ## Known Issues
+1. Coverage analysis tool reports inaccurate coverage percentage (~28% vs expected ~90%)
-1. Some modules still have low test coverage
+2. Some modules still have low test coverage
-2. Documentation could be more comprehensive
+3. Documentation could be more comprehensive
-3. Performance could be optimized
+4. Performance could be optimized
-4. Need to document synchronous operation benefits
+5. Need to document synchronous operation benefits
-5. Need to update API examples for synchronous usage
+6. Need to update API examples for synchronous usage

 ## Next Actions
+1. Debug and fix coverage analysis tool accuracy:
+   - Investigate how coverage data is being calculated
+   - Check configuration in pyproject.toml
+   - Add debug output to see coverage command execution
+   - Ensure proper parsing of coverage output
+   - Fix module filtering in coverage calculation

-1. Continue implementing test improvement plan (see docs/test_improvement_plan.md):
+2. Continue implementing test improvement plan (see docs/test_improvement_plan.md):
    - ✅ Fixed TestGitHubClient warning in unit tests
    - ✅ Improved coverage for converters/common/datetime.py (from 54% to 95%+)
    - ✅ Created test infrastructure for systematic coverage improvements
    - ✅ Enhanced test coverage workflow with clear documentation
+   - ✅ Refactored analyze_coverage.py into a proper modular package
    - Improve coverage for tools/repositories/tools.py (currently 63%)
    - Enhance repositories.py coverage (currently 77%)

-2. Use coverage analyzer to prioritize test development
+3. Use coverage analyzer to prioritize test development
-3. Generate tests for highest-priority modules using the test generator
+4. Generate tests for highest-priority modules using the test generator
-4. Implement more integration tests with real API testing
+5. Implement more integration tests with real API testing
-5. Add performance optimizations
+6. Add performance optimizations
-6. Enhance documentation
+7. Enhance documentation
-7. Prepare for PyPI publication
+8. Prepare for PyPI publication

 ## Dependencies
 - Git repository at github.com/AstroMined/pygithub-mcp-server